HasangerGames/suroi/README.md

 git clone https://github.com/HasangerGames/suroi.git
 ```

-To install dependencies, open a command line interface in the repo folder, and run this command:
+To install dependencies, open a terminal in the repo folder, and run this command:
 ```sh
 pnpm full-install
 ```